jpirumvaa/UdaciCards/README.md

 Mobile Flashcards, is a game that is a part of React Nanodegre Program at Udacity.
 It enables mastery of Redux as a state management library and React Native as a Mobile Developent Library.
 It is an app that uses React Native as a UI library and Redux as a State management Library.
 In this app, people can add decks, quizes, and most interesting, they can do the quizes to test their knowlege.

+# Platform

+This app was developed and tested using expo running on Android 9

 # Running the App

 The app can be ran by cloning it, installing expo, and running expo start or yarn start